jbloomlab/phydms/docs/phydms_prog.rst

         * Use *random* for a randomly chosen starting tree.
 If you use this option, you must also use ``--infertreetopology`` since a random tree makes no sense otherwise.

    model
-    *YNGKP_M?* is a codon model from `Yang, Nielsen, Goldman, and Krabbe Pederson.
-Genetics, 155:431-449`_.
+    *YNGKP_M?* is a codon model from `Yang, Nielsen, Goldman, and Krabbe Pederson, Genetics, 155:431-449`_.
 The *?* indicates the model variant.
 Codon frequencies are set by *F3X4* (the product of nucleotide frequency parameters at each of the three positions; see ``--fitF3X4`` for how these 9 parameters are set).
 The transition-transversion ratio :math:`\kappa` is optimized by maximum likelihood.
 The nonsynonymous-synonymous ratio :math:`\omega` is set differently depending on the variant:

         - *YNGKP_M0* : a single :math:`\omega` is optimized by maximum likelihood (1 free parameter)